Language Translation

 Match Requirement: All grant requests require a minimum 1:1 match.
 Consideration will be given to projects exceeding 1:1 match.
 Grant funds are awarded on a reimbursable basis.

-Match is an important part of this budget since grant funds must be equally matched or exceeded by the Subgrantee.
+Match is an important part of this budget because grant funds must be equally matched or exceeded by the Subgrantee.
 Match can be all cash, all in-kind donations, or a mix of both.
 Note that any match helps expand the scope of a grant project.
 The proposed match must be directly related to the project and must occur during the grant period.
 Since this is a federally funded grant, you can use state or local funds for your match, but you cannot use other federal funding sources for match.

 Project Evaluation: Eligible projects will be evaluated by a panel of urban forestry professionals, urban foresters, and tree-planting not-for-profit members.
-Applications will be evaluated based on how well they meet the criteria outlined in the 2021 Community & Urban Forestry Assistance Grant Application Instructions.
+Applications will be evaluated based on how well they meet the criteria outlined in the Community & Urban Forestry Assistance Grant Application Instructions.
 All applications are then ranked after they have been evaluated.
 The projects, in order from highest to lowest rank, will be allocated funding.

 Additional information and applications are available from: